C. S. Lewis: Joy Davidman

 Gresham's cancer soon went into remission, and the couple lived together as a family with Warren Lewis until 1960, when her cancer recurred.
 She died on 13 July 1960.
 Earlier that year, the couple took a brief holiday in Greece and the Aegean; Lewis was fond of walking but not of travel, and this marked his only crossing of the English Channel after 1918.
 Lewis's book A Grief Observed describes his experience of bereavement in such a raw and personal fashion that he originally released it under the pseudonym N. W. Clerk to keep readers from associating the book with him.
 Ironically, many friends recommended the book to Lewis as a method for dealing with his own grief.
-After Lewis's death, his authorship was made public by Faber's, with the permission of the executors.
+After Lewis's death, his authorship was made public by Faber, with the permission of the executors.

-Lewis continued to raise Gresham's two sons after her death.
+Lewis had adopted Gresham's two sons and continued to raise them after her death.
 Douglas Gresham is a Christian like Lewis and his mother, while David Gresham turned to his mother's ancestral faith, becoming Orthodox Jewish in his beliefs.
-His mother's writings had featured the Jews in an unsympathetic manner, particularly on "shohet" (ritual slaughterer).
-David informed Lewis that he was going to become a ritual slaughterer to present this type of Jewish religious functionary to the world in a more favourable light.
-In a 2005 interview, Douglas Gresham acknowledged that he and his brother were not close, although they had corresponded via email.
+His mother's writings had featured the Jews in an unsympathetic manner, particularly on shechita (ritual slaughter).
+David informed Lewis that he was going to become a shohet, a ritual slaughterer, to present this type of Jewish religious functionary to the world in a more favourable light.
+In a 2005 interview Douglas Gresham acknowledged that he and his brother were not close, although they had corresponded via email.

 David died on 25 December 2014.
-In 2020, Douglas revealed that his brother had died at a Swiss mental hospital, and that when David was a young man he had been diagnosed with paranoid schizophrenia.
+In 2020 Douglas revealed that his brother had died at a Swiss mental hospital, and that when David was a young man he had been diagnosed with paranoid schizophrenia.